Kabataang Makabayan: First Quarter Storm

 Kabataang Makabayan was at the forefront of the First Quarter Storm, a period of civic unrest consisting of violent demonstrations, protests, and marches against the government of then-President Ferdinand Marcos from January to March 1970.
 The protests and subsequent violence they inspired collectively became one major factor that led to Marcos’ declaration of Martial Law in late September 1972.

 Philippine government estimates place Kabataang Makabayan membership at 10,000–30,000 during its peak.

+Campaigns

+On 27th of November 2025 more than 60 members held a protest at UP Diliman, just days before their 61st founding anniversary.
+They demanded the overthrow of the bureaucrat-capitalist system upheld by the Marcos and Duterte administrations.
+The protest was led by Kabataang Makabayan chapters KM-Andres Bonifacio and KM-Antonio Zumel.
+The protest was also joined by other National Democratic Front of the Philippines (NDFP) allied organizations such as Artista at Manunulat ng Sambayanan (Armas, or People’s Artists and Writers), Katipunan ng mga Gurong Makabayan (Kaguma, or Alliance of Patriotic Educators) and Liga ng Agham para sa Bayan (LAB, or League of People’s Scientists).

+Next month on 5th of December the group staged a protest along Sampaloc, Manila.
+Members called for the ouster of President Marcos and Vice-president Duterte and emphasized the necessity of overthrowing bureaucrat capitalism through people's war.